 Two types of vegetation are represented in this scenario.
-Vineyard cover is considered on plots while permanent grassland is simulated on VFSs.
-Considering the period of simulation (3 months), a fixed root depth (Zr=2.62 m) and a fixed root density in the first 10 % of the root depth (F10=37 %) are considered for vineyards following values reported in Smart et al. (2006) and confirmed by expert knowledge in the area.
-The root depth (Zr) is set to 0.9 m and the root density in the first 10 % of the root depth (F10) is set to 33.5 % for grassland (Brown et al., 2007).
-For vineyards, the Leaf Area Index (LAI) is assumed to increase from a minimul value LAImin from leaves formation until a maximum value LAImax before declining until harvest LAIharv.
-Dates and associated values for this development cycle are taken from Brown et al. (2007) and they are detailed in Appendix A1.
-On grassland, the LAI is assumed to remain constant and a nominal value of 5 is chosen based on Brown et al. (2007).
-In Table 2, the reader should note that the LAI parameter relates to the constant LAI value for grassland while LAImin, LAImax and LAIharv relate to vineyard.
-The remaining parameters for root extraction model are also fixed to nominal values proposed by Varado et al. (2006); Li et al. (2001).
+Vineyard cover is considered on plots, while permanent grassland is simulated on VFSs.
+Considering the period of simulation (3 months), a fixed root depth (Zr = 2.62 m) and a fixed root density in the first 10% of the root depth (F10 = 37%) are considered for vineyards following values reported in Smart et al. (2006) and confirmed by expert knowledge in the area.
+The root depth (Zr) is set to 0.9 m, and the root density in the first 10% of the root depth (F10) is set to 33.5% for grassland (Brown et al., 2007).
+For vineyards, the leaf area index (LAI) is assumed to increase from a minimum value LAImin from leaves formation until a maximum value LAImax before declining until harvest LAIharv.
+Dates and associated values for this development cycle are taken from Brown et al. (2007), and they are detailed in Appendix A1.
+On grassland, the LAI is assumed to remain constant, and a nominal value of 5 is chosen based on Brown et al. (2007).
+In Table 2, the reader should note that the LAI parameter relates to the constant LAI value for grassland, while LAImin, LAImax and LAIharv relate to vineyard plots.
+The remaining parameters for the root extraction model are also fixed to nominal values proposed by Varado et al. (2006) and Li et al. (2001).
 Manning coefficients are set from data reported in Arcement and Schneider (1989).
-A mature row crop value (0.033 s.m^{-1/3}) is chosen for vineyard while a high grass pasture value (0.2 s.m^{-1/3}) is set for VFS cover.
+A mature row crop value $(0.033 \text{ sm}^{-1/3})$ is chosen for vineyards, while a high grass pasture value $(0.2 \text{ sm}^{-1/3})$ is set for VFS cover.

-Finally, ponding height is set to 0.01 m on vineyard plots while an increased value is set on VFSs (0.05 m).
-According to Gao et al. (2004) and Walter et al. (2007), the surface mixing layer thickness is set to 0.01 m on both plot and VFS domains.
-In the river, the distance between the river bed and the limit of impervious saturated zone (di) is set to 1.5 m (ERT field measure, personal communication) and the saturated hydraulic conductivity (Ks) is set to 2.38·10-5 ms-1 accordingly to local saturated conductivities in the neighbouring soil.
-The ponding height is set to 0.01m while the Manning coefficient is chosen equal to 0.079 s.m^{-1/3} as suggested in Arcement and Schneider (1989) for channels with limited obstruction.
+Finally, ponding height is set to 0.01 m for vineyard plots, while an increased value is set for VFSs (0.05 m).
+According to Gao et al. (2004) and Walter et al. (2007), the surface mixing layer thickness is set to 0.01 m in both plot and VFS domains.
+In the river, the distance between the river bed and the limit of impervious saturated zone (di) is set to 1.5 m (electrical resistivity tomography field measure, Rémi Dubois, personal communication, 2020), and the saturated hydraulic conductivity (Ks) is set to $2.38 \times 10^{-5}$ m s-1 accordingly to local saturated conductivities in the neighbouring soil.
+The ponding height is set to 0.01 m, while the Manning coefficient is chosen equal to 0.079 s m-1/3, as suggested in Arcement and Schneider (1989) for channels with limited obstruction.